ranfysvalle02/llm-reasoning-illusion/README.md

 ![](https://www.k2view.com/hubfs/Robot%20thinker.jpg)

 The illusion of reasoning in LLMs stems from their ability to generate coherent and contextually relevant text.
 When presented with a prompt or question, LLMs can produce responses that appear to be the result of logical thought.
-However, this is primarily due to their statistical models, which have been trained on vast amounts of text data.
+However, this is primarily due to their probabilistic nature and the fact that they have been trained on vast amounts of text data.
 LLMs essentially learn patterns and associations within this data, allowing them to predict the most likely next word or phrase in a given context.

-**The Limitations of Statistical Models**

-While statistical models are powerful tools, they have inherent limitations.
-LLMs cannot truly understand the meaning or implications of the information they process.
-They are simply manipulating symbols based on statistical probabilities.
-LLMs are powerful tools, but it's essential to recognize their limitations.
-While they can generate impressive text, they are not capable of true reasoning.
-The illusion of reasoning is a product of their statistical models and the way they are trained.

 **Wozniak’s Perspective on Intelligence and Reasoning**